khalilou88/semantic-components/libs/re-captcha/README.md

 ## Features

 - Effortless integration of Google reCAPTCHA with Angular applications.
-- Supports reCAPTCHA v2 (checkbox and invisible based on resolving a challenge) and v3 (invisible verification based on score).
+- Supports reCAPTCHA v2 (checkbox and invisible based on resolving a challenge) and v3 (invisible verification based on a score).
 - Supports displaying multiple reCAPTCHA instances on the same page.
 - Works seamlessly with both reactive and template-driven forms.
 - Leverages the latest Angular features, including **signal inputs** and **standalone components** for enhanced modularity and reactivity.
 - Optimized for performance with a lightweight implementation.

+## Compatibility

+This library is **compatible only with Angular 19**.

+- Angular 19.x.x is required to use this library.

+If you are using a different version of Angular, please upgrade to Angular 19 before using this library.

 ## Installation